-ACCR has been pursuing a legal case to put Australian shareholder rights on a par with those in the US, the UK, Canada and New Zealand.
+ACCR took a legal case to put Australian shareholder rights on a par with those in the US, the UK, Canada and New Zealand.
 The case came about because in 2014 the Commonwealth Bank refused to put our ordinary resolutions on their AGM agenda.
 Instead the CBA board said that the only resolution they would put to the meeting was to change the constitution.
 The case is not specifically about CBA, it is about shareholder rights in Australian listed companies.

 Corporations are among the most powerful institutions in the world, and their power is growing.
 Governments are held to account at the ballot box, but there are very limited ways that shareholders can hold corporations to account.